Sergey Vasilyevich Gerasimov: Biography

 Some of Gerasimov's most famous works were painted during this period and show scenes of the old oriental city of Samarkand.
 Many of these paintings are on display to this day at the Tretyakov Gallery in Moscow.

+In 1943–1948 годах — director of the Moscow Surikov State Academic Institute of Fine Arts.
+During the Fight against Formalism in the Art of Soviet Russia in the 1940s, which evolved into campaign against the Impressionism, was fired from director’s post as former pupil of Impressionist and Parisian emigre Konstantin Korovin.

 With the death of Stalin and the rise of Nikita Khrushchev, Sergey Gerasimov was re-instated as the head of the Russian Artists' Union, a position he held until his death in 1964.

 Some of Gerasimov's most famous students that he came in contact with and taught at the Surikov Art Institute include; Fedor Z. Zakharov, Vladimir Stozharov, Alexey and Sergey Tkachyov, Yury P. Kugach, Aleksei Gritsai, Gely Korzhev, and many other important Soviet artists.